mincequi/cornrow/README.md

 Currently, it is compatible with Ubuntu 18.04 Bionic and Debian Stretch (and later) and offers full integration into Debian based environments.
 This means that this service runs as a dedicated user and can be cleanly installed and removed using Debian package management.

+All this is in an early stage.
+However, i am willing to provide an easy out-of-the-box solution for anyone.
+So, your experience with this little daemon is very appreciated.
+Please leave your comments and issues using it.
+Thanks a lot.

 ## Installation
 ### For Debian users
 ```